-About Career & Technology Education
+About AISD Career & Technology Education

-CTE has evolved from a limited number of vocational programs available at the turn of the 20th century into a broad system that encompasses a variety of challenging fields in diverse subject areas which are constantly evolving due to the changing global economy.
+Career & Technology Education (CTE) has evolved from a limited number of vocational programs available at the turn of the 20th century into a broad system that encompasses a variety of challenging fields in diverse subject areas which are constantly evolving due to the changing global economy.
 Angleton ISD's CTE Department will ensure that all students have an appropriate public education available to them, emphasizing career and technical education designed to meet their career and college ready goals.

-Today's CTE provides students:
+Angleton ISD's CTE program provides students:

-• Academic subject matter taught with relevance to the real world
+- Academic subject matter taught with relevance to the real world

-• Employability skills, from job-related skills to workplace ethics
+- Employability skills, from job-related skills to workplace ethics

-• Career pathways that link secondary and postsecondary education
+- Career pathways that link secondary and postsecondary education

-• Second-chance education and training
+- Second-chance education and training

-• Education for additional training and degrees, especially related to workplace training, skills upgrades and career advancement.
+- Education for additional training and degrees, especially related to workplace training, skills upgrades and career advancement.